kathrinevbecker/10.17-Homework---Tumblr-v.1/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. It seems there were a few different ways to animate the compose buttons - looping, for example - so I'd just be curious to see the variations in everyone's code.
+1. It seems there were a few different ways to animate the compose buttons (looping?) so I'd just be curious to see the variations in everyone's code.
 How many different ways are there to complete these same instructions?
 2. Quan helped B and I set the initial positions of the compose buttons below the screen, but the code doesn't indicate specifically WHERE offscreen they were.
 This code below was used in the "viewWillAppear" method, but I don't understand how it indicates their position:

 override func viewWillAppear(_ animated: Bool) {